Ayden McCall

 Work Experience

-• Project Lead, Fullstack Web Developer
+• Project Lead, Software Developer

 2022 - Present

-c308 Marketing
+c308 Marketing/Omnilytical

 In my time at c308, I've led a variety of projects and developed skills in many different areas of web development.
 My responsibilities included the construction and deployment of cutting-edge websites, maintenance and updating of legacy code and databases, and manufacturing of complex backend hosting solutions.